letsyookyung/Classification-using-both-images-and-text-data/README.md

 # Youtube-crawling-analysis-and-prediction-model-2
-: Based on 'Youtube-crawling-analysis-and-prediction-model 1' repository, added image factor for prediction and classification
+: Based on 'Youtube-crawling-analysis-and-prediction-model 1' repository, added 'thumbnail image' factor for prediction and classification

 ### Project objective :